Sintrastes/atak-flix-dev/README.md

 In this repository, we try to put them together!

-Note: This is currently on hold, as calling Flix from Java is currently kind of difficult.
-I may be able to find a work around, but who knows.
+<s>Note: This is currently on hold, as calling Flix from Java is currently kind of difficult.
+I may be able to find a work around, but who knows.</s>
+  * I found a workaround!
+Now just to cook up some interesting examples that I can push to Github and cook up some better gradle integration with the Flix compiler!

 ## Why?